 This is interesting, because it provides a mechanism to bundle resources into a single output file, which makes distribution easier.

 With compile-time function execution, it would even be possible to import a non-source file and process it ahead of time.
-For example, it would allow converting Sass to CSS ahead of timePerhaps not directly: Sass can include other files, which means that a non-source import would need to be able to access other files as well. .
+For example, it might allow converting Sass to CSS ahead of time.
+(Though perhaps not directly: Sass can include other files, which means that a non-source import would need to be able to access other files as well.)

 Non-source imports only work when modules map one-to-one to files.
 It might be necessary to have an alternative import-file instruction apart from the regular import-module instruction.